3562 word article

 In basic terms, this therapy involves the depressed person :

-a) listing how his/her illness has changed his/her behaviour.
+a) listing how his/her illness has changed his/her behavior.
 For example :

 – stopped socializing